Sagar100699/Ad-Hoc-Analysis/README.md

-### /* 1.
-Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.  */
+###  1. Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.

      SELECT DISTINCT(market) FROM dim_customer WHERE region = 'APAC' AND customer = 'Atliq Exclusive';

-### /*2.
-What is the percentage of unique product increase in 2021 vs. 2020?
-The final output contains these fields, unique_products_2020 unique_products_2021 percentage_chg  */
+###  2. What is the percentage of unique product increase in 2021 vs. 2020?
+The final output contains these fields, unique_products_2020 unique_products_2021      percentage_chg

      WITH cte1 AS (WITH cte as(SELECT DISTINCT(product_code) AS new_product_code,
      cost_year FROM fact_manufacturing_cost ORDER BY  cost_year)
      SELECT
         sum(CASE WHEN cost_year= '2020'  THEN 1 Else null end)AS unique_products_2020,
         sum(CASE WHEN cost_year= '2021'  THEN 1 Else null end)AS unique_products_2021
      FROM cte) SELECT unique_products_2020,unique_products_2021,
                 IF( unique_products_2021>unique_products_2020 ,
                 ROUND((ABS(unique_products_2021-unique_products_2020) *100/unique_products_2020),2),
                 ROUND((ABS(unique_products_2021-unique_products_2020) *100/unique_products_2021),2)) AS
                  per_chg
      FROM cte1;

-### /* 3.
-Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
-The final output contains 2 fields, segment product_count  */
+###  3. Provide a report with all the unique product counts for each segment and sort them in descending order of product counts.
+The final output contains 2 fields, segment product_count

      SELECT DISTINCT(segment) AS segment,COUNT(DISTINCT (product_code)) AS product_count FROM dim_product
      GROUP BY segment
      ORDER BY product_count DESC;

-### /* 4.
-Follow-up: Which segment had the most increase in unique products in 2021 vs 2020?
-The final output contains these fields, segment, product_count_2020, product_count_2021 ,difference*/
+###  4. Follow-up: Which segment had the most increase in unique products in 2021 vs 2020?
+The final output contains these fields, segment, product_count_2020, product_count_2021 ,difference

      WITH cte4 AS(SELECT p.segment,COUNT(DISTINCT p.product_code) AS product_count_2020 FROM dim_product p
           INNER JOIN fact_sales_monthly s ON p.product_code=s.product_code WHERE fiscal_year=2020
           GROUP BY segment ORDER BY product_count_2020 DESC ), cte5 AS(SELECT p.segment,COUNT(DISTINCT p.product_code) AS product_count_2021 FROM dim_product p
       INNER JOIN fact_sales_monthly s ON p.product_code=s.product_code WHERE fiscal_year=2021 GROUP BY segment ORDER BY product_count_2021 DESC )
      SELECT cte4.segment,product_count_2020,product_count_2021,(product_count_2021-product_count_2020)
      AS Difference FROM cte4 INNER JOIN cte5 ON cte4.segment=cte5.segment ORDER BY Difference DESC;

-### /*5.
-Get the products that have the highest and lowest manufacturing costs.
+###  5. Get the products that have the highest and lowest manufacturing costs.
 The final output should contain these fields product_code, product ,manufacturing_cost*/

      SELECT  * FROM
          (SELECT  p.product_code, p.product, m.manufacturing_cost FROM
           dim_product pINNER JOIN fact_manufacturing_cost m ON p.product_code = m.product_code
-    ORDER BY manufacturing_cost DESC LIMIT 1) A
+          ORDER BY manufacturing_cost DESC LIMIT 1) A UNION
-UNION
      SELECT * FROM
          (SELECT p.product_code, p.product, m.manufacturing_cost FROM
          dim_product p INNER JOIN fact_manufacturing_cost m ON p.product_code = m.product_code
          ORDER BY manufacturing_cost ASC
-    LIMIT 1) B
+         LIMIT 1) B;
-;